Louis Prévost de Sansac

 Louis Prėvost de Sansac, seigneur de Sansac (1496-1576) was a French military commander and governor.
-A favourite of Francis I he fought at the Battle of Pavia and had responsibility for the education of the royal children.
+A favourite of François I he fought at the Battle of Pavia and had responsibility for the education of the royal children.
 He continued to fight for France in the Italian Wars under Henri II and then the French Wars of Religion when they broke out in 1562.
 He aligned himself politically with the Guise, supporting them in their feud with the House of Montmorency.
 He led armies through the third civil war, but was not able to achieve any notable success.

 Early life

 Louis Prévost de Sansac was born in Cognac.

-Reign of Francis I
+Reign of François I

 Sansac proved to be a skilled rider and man of war.
-As such he was tasked with developing Francis's skills on the battlefield and during hunts.
+As such he was tasked with developing François's skills on the battlefield and during hunts.
 He joined the king's expedition to Italy, fighting at the Battle of Pavia as a page of Anne de Montmorency.
 In the wake of the disaster, with the capture of the king, Sansac was also made prisoner, however he was able to escape and worked alongside the regent in the conducting of negotiations with the Spanish the result of which was the Treaty of Madrid.
 As a reward for his assistance in this matter the king made him tutor to his children upon his return.
 In this role he provided education on skills such as hunting, riding and combat.
 In 1529 he had a new residence built near Loches, at which the king and Charles V stayed at various points.